Go REST API for User Management

 It was only after getting the database interactions up and running using sqlc that I discovered sqlx, a library that extends the built-in database/sql package and provides a more straightforward approach to interacting with databases.
 In hindsight, sqlx might have been an easier choice to implement, especially for developers with a strong background in database management.
 It allows you to work with type-safe raw SQL queries, which can feel more familiar for those accustomed to writing SQL directly.

-sqlx is a package that extends the built-in database/sql package in Go, providing an additional layer of convenience and functionality.
+package in Go, providing an additional layer of convenience and functionality.
 One of the key advantages of sqlx is that it allows you to work with type-safe raw SQL queries, which may feel more familiar to developers who have taken courses or have experience in database management.

-Here's an example of how you might define a User struct and execute a query using sqlx:
+Here's an example of how you might define a User

 type User struct {